 Individual Members’ expertise or experience and the nature of their electorates can influence Members’ work priorities and their decisions as to where their most effective contribution can be made.

 What skills does a Member need?

 Members require a broad range of skills to enable them to make an effective contribution across the breadth of their work responsibilities.
 Individual Members have different sets of skills, developed through education and their work before becoming a Member of Parliament.
-These may influence where a Member chooses to make his or her main contribution.
-For example, research and analytical skills are important in committee inquiry work, and in the examination and preparation of legislation; good communication skills are important in all aspects of a Member’s work, but are particularly so in working with constituents, in debating legislation and in lobbying.
+These may influence where a Member chooses to make their main contribution.
+For example, research and analytical skills are important in committee inquiry work, and in the examination and preparation of legislation; good communication skills are important in all aspects of a Member’s work, but are particularly so in working with constituents, debating legislation and lobbying.
 Negotiation skills, organisational skills and problem-solving skills are just a few of the other skills required by Members.
 As in any field of work, Members develop existing skills and acquire new ones, simply because of the wide variety of tasks they are required to undertake.

 Information and communication

 One of a Member’s most important skills is communicating—receiving, understanding and evaluating information from many sources, and passing on information and opinions in Parliament and elsewhere—to the government and to individuals and groups.

 Being well informed and having up to date information is vital if a Member is to understand and debate the great range of legislation and other issues dealt with by the House and provide an effective representational link between their constituents and the Parliament.